pac4j/pac4j/README.md

 config.addAuthorizer("custom", new CustomAuthorizer());
 ```

+Notice you may also use the `ConfigSingleton` object to keep one instance of your configuration and share it among the different components (if you don't have any dependency injection capability).
+You can also use the `ConfigFactory` to build you configuration if no other mean is available.

+To secure your Java web application, **the reference implementation is to create two "filters"**: **one to protect urls**, **the other one to receive callbacks** for stateful authentication processes (indirect clients).

-1) **For your protection filter, use the following logic (loop on direct clients for authentication then check the user profile and authorizations)**:
+1) **For your protection "filter", it must be based on two parameters: `clientName`** (list of clients used for authentication) **and `authorizerName`** (list of authorizers to check authorizations) and **use the following logic (loop on direct clients for authentication then check the user profile and authorizations)**:

 ```java
 EnvSpecificWebContext context = new EnvSpecificWebContex(...);